Three Home Games Added to Indianapolis' 2022 Schedule

 The Indians conclude the 2022 regular season with a three-game series at Columbus from Monday, Sept.
 26 through Wednesday, Sept.
 28.

 Full season, half season and mini plans are on sale, and group and premium reservations can also be made.
-For more on the Indians, visit IndyIndians.com or contact the Victory Field Box Office at (317) 269-3545.
+For more on the Indians, visit IndyIndians.com or contact the Victory Field Box Office at (317) 269- 3545 or Tickets@IndyIndians.com.

 • Discuss this story on the Triple-A East League message board...